Tanzania – child domestic workers

 We work with our partners from the Tanzania Domestic Worker Coalition, formed as an a result of our past work, to protect children in domestic work and secure their long term future.

 With our Coalition partners, we work in source and destination areas for migrating child domestic workers.
-We identify children working and living in their employers’s homes, who are most at risk of abuse.
+We identify children working and living in their employer’s homes, who are most at risk of abuse.

 Tanzania project to tackle child domestic slavery